lindsaykwardell/starcomgame.com/rules/guide/domains.md

 <Card src="https://www.starcomgame.com/cards/Thrill_of_Discovery-thumb.webp" alt="Thrill of Discovery" />

 Science is all about researching new technologies.
 Science cards typically will help defend your ships from attacks, or help you move your ships into position faster.
+Science is also good at drawing additional cards from the domain decks.